Apple TV+ App Guide: Dates, Shows, Price, And Other Facts

-For example, when it comes to saving videos offline, there’s nothing better than Elmedia Player.
+For example, when it comes to saving videos offline, there’s nothing better than Pulltube.
 The app allows you to download media from anywhere, be it YouTube, Vimeo, or Facebook, and then play it right on the spot.
-You can also stream videos directly from the web or existing ones from your Mac.
+You can also trim videos before downloading, add or remove subtitles, and extract audio.

 If you’re a fan of iTunes, you absolutely need to try iFlicks — your automatic converter and assistant that helps with anything from getting your video library into iTunes-compatible formats to sourcing artwork for movie covers.
 Must-have for every cinephile.

 And even if you want nothing to do with iTunes, Setapp has something great for you too.
 Movie Explorer Pro is your personal straightforward movie catalog.
 Add DVDs, local video files, and scan barcodes from your physical collection to organize it all in one place.
 Build a watch-later list and share it with all your friends!

 That’s only the beginning of the Setapp’s Mac app collection.
 Explore more apps that help you with your productivity, photography, writing, and more — there’s truly lots to do before Apple TV+ content becomes available to us all.